Enact Zoey's Law - Create a law to prevent Parental Alienation

-When a noncustodial parent has been granted visitation rights and those rights are denied or otherwise interefered with by the custodial parent or guardian, the noncustodial parent may file with the court clerk a motion to enforcement of vistation rights.
+When a noncustodial parent has been granted visitation rights and those rights are denied or otherwise interfered with by the custodial parent or guardian, the noncustodial parent may file with the court clerk a motion to enforcement of visitation rights.

 The motion shall be filed on a form provided by the court clerk.
-Upon filing the motion, the court shall immediately schedule a court date, should be no more than 14 days after the motion been filed.
+Upon submitting the motion, the court shall immediately schedule a court date, should be no more than 14 days after the motion been filed.